microsoft/Broadcast-Development-Kit-Web-UI/docs/how_to_run_the_solution_locally/README.md

 Placeholder | Description
 ---------|----------
- spaClientId | CliendI of the App Registration of this frontend solution. apiClientId | CliendId of the App Registration of the ManagementApi. groupId | ObjectId of the group created on Azure. tenantId | Azure account Tenant Id. port | Port on which the frontend solution is running usually `3000`
+ spaClientId | Client Id of the App Registration of this frontend solution. apiClientId | Client Id of the App Registration of the ManagementApi. groupId | ObjectId of the group created on Azure. tenantId | Azure account Tenant Id. port | Port on which the frontend solution is running usually `3000`